milkmansson/toit-ds3231/README.md

 ## ALARM 1/2
 The DS32321 has two alarm slots, and these can be enabled/disabled independently.
-They differ only in that Alarm 1 has resolution to the second, Alarm 2 has resolution to the minute.
+They differ only in that Alarm 1 has resolution to the second, Alarm 2 has resolution only to the minute.
 Internally, it functions similar to other time
 functions: of the 4 properties (hour, minute, second, day) each can be set as 'match' or 'ignore'.
 This allows some interesting alarm types, including 'every minute at :30 seconds' or 'every day'.